 The benefits of DTAA are about lowering withholding of tax (TDS), exemption from tax, and credits for taxes paid on the double-taxed income that can be encashed later through filing of their taxes.

-India has DTAA agreement with over 80 countries as of today and is increasing every year.
-The major countries with which it has signed the DTAA are the US, the United Kingdom, UAE, Canada, Australia, Saudi Arabia, Singapore and New Zealand.
+India has DTAA agreement with over 80 countries as of today, and are growing every year.
+The major countries with which it has signed the DTAA are the United States of America (USA), the United Kingdom (UK), UAE, Canada, Australia, Saudi Arabia, Singapore and New Zealand.

 If an NRI wants to repatriate overseas earned money back to India or if an individual wants to keep India based earnings in India, one need to open a bank account in India.
 It can be either NRE or NRO.
 These accounts can be opened as a joint account with other NRIs or Resident Indians.